 Sciatica from sacroiliac diagnoses are usually accomplished through the process of elimination, hence their controversial nature.
 It is very difficult to prove that a sacroiliac joint abnormality exists, but it is virtually impossible to disprove it.
 This is because soft tissue concerns affecting the ligaments are difficult to image or verify, while actual joint deterioration is normal to some degree, making it seen in virtually everyone.

 If sciatica exists and the doctor can not find a convincing reason for it in the spine, then the diagnostic process will typically widen and might focus on the sacroiliac region and the piriformis muscle.

 When it comes to piriformis syndrome and sacroiliac joint problems, the anatomical structures are so close in location and the symptoms can be so similar, that they are sometimes misidentified interchangeably in the diagnostic process.

 Know that piriformis syndrome is likely to enact symptoms which mirror true sciatica in a diversity of locations and expressions.
 SI joint pain is more likely to be localized and lack neurological components, like numbness or tingling, although these are not absolute rules.

 Personally, I share the view expressed by many medical professionals.
-A good number of doctors see sacroiliac concerns as one of the latest diagnoses which are often made by exclusion and are typically incorrect.
+A good number of doctors see sacroiliac concerns as some of the latest diagnoses which are often made by exclusion and are typically incorrect.

 Be very careful carrying around the significant burden of a SI joint diagnosis.
 You must understand that the SI joint is ridiculously strong and resistant to degeneration.
 Even when a pathological condition does exist, it is not likely to cause the type of far radiating pain normally seen with true sciatica.